xpack/web-jekyll/pages/dev-tools/gcc/install.md

 ### Download

-The macOS version of **xPack GNU Compiler Collection** is packed as a `.tar.gz` archive.
+The macOS versions of **xPack GNU Compiler Collection** are packed as a `.tar.gz` archive.
 Download the latest version named like: